Nicholasdputra/nicholasdputra/README.md

     </tr>
     <tr>
       <td valign="top" align="center">
         A cozy diner-dash like game where you play as an employee in a cat cafe.
-During this project, I designed the game aw well as helped with implementing customers, their orders, affection meter, and more.
+During this project, I designed the game as well as helped with implementing customers, their orders, affection meter, and more.
       </td>
       <td valign="top" align="center">
         Debugged is a tower defense game in which you fight as a defense system trying to squash bugs by switching towers on/off!
 During the project, I mainly focused on using abstract classes for the different towers and enemies.